Why Fans Keep Comparing THE BOYZ Younghoon to Cha Eun Woo

 Final Thoughts

-So, could THE BOYZ Younghoon become the next Cha Eun Woo?
+So, is THE BOYZ Younghoon the next Cha Eun Woo?

 As K-pop continues to grow beyond music into acting, fashion, and global celebrity culture, it is also worth looking back at how BTS helped shape the worldwide K-pop movement from 2013 to 2026.